catalyst/developing-with-cwp/docs/05_CreatingATemplate.md

 <% end_if %>
 ```

-As expected you can test if something equals or does not equal a condition, but note that "not" must be used rather than != for comparison.
+As expected you can test if something equals or does not equal a condition.
+You can use "not" or "!=" for this purpose.
 Also you can do greater than, less than tests with <, <=, >=, >

 ```html
 // Equals